Q: Is Medicare open enrollment for everyone? Who can make changes, who can’t?

 You can make changes to your coverage during Medicare open enrollment.
 Talk with a licensed advisor at 1-844-309-3504.

-Who can’t participate in Medicare open enrollment?
+What can’t you do during Medicare open enrollment?

-There is no open enrollment period for Medicare supplement plans (ie, Medigap plans).
+There is no federally mandated open enrollment period for Medicare supplement plans (ie, Medigap plans).
 Although some states allow Medigap enrollees to transition to a different Medigap plan (after the person’s initial six-month enrollment window has ended) without medical underwriting, most do not.
 And federal rules do not provide any sort of annual open enrollment window for people to change their Medigap coverage.

 Keep in mind that if you go too long without Medicare coverage upon being eligible (and assuming you don’t have qualifying coverage from another source), you’ll face lifelong penalties added to your premiums for Part B and/or Part D.